Structure of Triadic Relations in Multiplex Networks: Multiplex Clustering Coefficients in the Literature

 References~\cite{Brodka2010Method,Brodka2012Analysis} defined a family of local clustering coefficients for directed and weighted multiplex networks:

-where $N(u,t) = \{ v : | \{\alpha : A_{uv}^{(\alpha)}=1 \quad \mathrm{and} \quad A_{vu}^{(\alpha)}=1 \}| \geq t \}$, $L$ is the set of layers, and $t$ is a threshold.
-The clustering coefficient (\ref{this}) does not yield the ordinary monoplex local clustering coefficient for unweighted (i.e., networks with binary weights) and undirected networks when it is calculated for the special case of a monoplex network (i.e., a multiplex network with one layer).
-Furthermore, its values are not normalized to lie between $0$ an $1$.
+where $N(u,t) = \{ v : | \{\alpha : A_{uv}^{(\alpha)}=1 \quad \mathrm{and} \quad A_{vu}^{(\alpha)}=1 \}| \geq t \}$, $t$ is a threshold, and we recall that $L = \{1, \ldots, b\}$ is the set of layers.
+The clustering coefficient {\bf\ref{this}} does not yield the ordinary monoplex local clustering coefficient for unweighted (i.e., networks with binary weights) and undirected networks when it is calculated for the special case of a monoplex network (i.e., a multiplex network with $b = 1$ layer).
+Furthermore, its values are not normalized to lie between $0$ and $1$.
 For example, consider a complete multiplex network with $n$ nodes and an arbitrary number of layers.
-In this case, the clustering coefficient (\ref{this}) takes the value of $n-2$ for each node.
+In this case, the clustering coefficient {\bf \ref{this}} takes the value of $n-2$ for each node.
 If a multiplex network is undirected (and unweighted), then $C_{Br,u,t}$ can always be calculated when one is only given an aggregated network and the total number of layers in the multiplex network.
 As an example, for the threshold value $t=1$, one obtains

 where ${\bf A}$ is the binary adjacency matrix corresponding to the weighted adjacency matrix ${\bf W}$ and $k_{\supranode[1]}=\sum_{\supranode[2]}A_{\supranode[1]\supranode[2]}$ is the degree of node $\supranode[1]$.